disclose-framework/spec/specification/overview.md

 ### Verification Performance

-Cryptographic signature verification is local computation performed against data already retrieved in the `disclose.json` fetch.
+Cryptographic signature verification is local computation performed against data already retrieved in the disclosure document fetch.
 It does not require an additional network request in the common case where the Signatory's public key is cached.
 Added latency is negligible and does not materially affect agent transaction timing.
 Agents SHOULD cache Signatory public keys with a refresh interval consistent with the Signatory's published key rotation policy.

 ---